cloudnativelabs/kube-router/Documentation/generic.md

-# Kube-router on generic cluster
+# Kube-router on generic clusters

-This guide assumes you already have bootstrapped the initial pieces for a Kubernets cluster and is about to switch or setup service & container networking provider
+This guide assumes you already have bootstrapped the initial pieces for a Kubernetes cluster and is about to switch or setup service & container networking provider

 Kube-router relies on kube-controller-manager to allocate pod CIDR for the nodes

-Kube-router provides pod networking, network policy and high perfoming IPVS/LVS based service proxy.
+Kube-router provides pod networking, network policy and a high performance IPVS/LVS based service proxy.
 Depending on you choose to use kube-router for service proxy you have two options listed below the prerequisites

 ## Prerequisites

-kube-router can work as your whole network stack in Kubernetes on-prem & bare metall and works without any cloudproviders
+kube-router can work as your whole network stack in Kubernetes on-prem & bare metal and works without any cloud providers.

 below is the needed configuration to run kube-router in such environments